jambestwick/MultiCraft-legacy/README.md

 MultiCraft is developed by a [number of contributors](contributors.txt).

+MultiCraft is based on Minetest project which is developed by a [number of contributors](contributors.txt).

 It aims to make the game fun while trading off some bits of perfectionism.

 Copyright (c) 2014-2015 Maksim Gamarnik [MoNTE48] <MoNTE48@mail.ua> & MultiCraft Developement Team.